Xiaoke (Ken) Liu, M.D., Ph.D.

 Your heart rate, or pulse, is the number of times your heart beats per minute.
-Your resting heart rate is the heart pumping the lowest amount of blood you need because you're not exercising.
-If you are sitting or lying down ― and you're calm, relaxed and aren't ill ― your heart rate is normally between 60 and 100 beats per minute.
+Your resting heart rate is when the heart is pumping the lowest amount of blood you need because you're not exercising.
+If you're sitting or lying down ― and you're calm, relaxed and aren't sick ― your heart rate is typically between 60 and 100 beats per minute.

-Other factors can affect your heart rate include:
+Other factors that can affect your heart rate include:

-When temperatures or humidity increases, the heart pumps more blood so you pulse or heart rate may increase.
+- Air temperature.
+When temperatures or humidity increases, the heart pumps more blood, so your pulse or heart rate may increase.

-Sometimes when going from a sitting to a standing position, your pulse may go up a little.
-After a few minutes, it should return to a normal rate.
+- Body position.
+Sometimes, when going from sitting to standing, your pulse may go up a little.
+After a few minutes, it should return to a typical rate.

-If you are stressed, anxious or feeling incredibly happy, your emotions can raise your heart rate.
+- Emotions.
+If you're stressed, anxious or incredibly happy, your emotions can raise your heart rate.

-Body size normally does not increase your heart rate.
-However, if you are obese, you may see a higher resting heart rate.
+- Body size.
+Body size usually does not increase your heart rate.
+However, if you're obese, you may have a higher resting heart rate.

 Why your heart rate matters